Sort roles and run the game with this role’s mechanics handled automatically.Try the Game Companion

 Redirecting a bad decision: "Voting out Player 4 right now would be a mistake.
 I have reason to believe their night action has been critical to our survival.
 I'm asking the table for one more day.
 If I'm wrong, hold me accountable tomorrow."

 Addressing friendly fire concerns: "Yes, it's possible I accidentally blocked the Doctor one of those nights.
 I can't know for sure.
-But my overall record shows two peaceful nights that line up perfectly with blocking Player 3.
+But my overall record shows two single-loss nights that line up perfectly with blocking Player 3.
 If I were randomly hurting the town, the pattern wouldn't be this clean."

 Common Mistakes